Research

 4.4 Inequality decomposition#

 The Oaxaca-Blinder twofold decomposition of the Bronx-minus-Manhattan gap confirms the direction and magnitude of the M1 coefficient.
-Pooled means are hours (Bronx, ) versus hours (Manhattan, ); the gap is -58.00 hours (Bronx faster).
-With month dummies as the only right-hand-side covariates, the decomposition attributes 0.75% to the explained (compositional / endowment) term and 99.25% to the unexplained (returns) term.
+Pooled means are M=8.63M = 8.63 hours (Bronx, N=940N = 940) versus M=73.24M = 73.24 hours (Manhattan, N=941N = 941); the gap is -64.62 hours (Bronx faster).
+With month dummies as the only right-hand-side covariates, the decomposition attributes essentially none of the gap to the explained (compositional / endowment) term (explained share -0.5%) and effectively all of it to the unexplained (returns) term (unexplained share 100.5%).
 Because borough-demographics enter M1-M3 as the right-hand side but are absorbed by borough FE in M4, we interpret the unexplained share as the borough-level administrative-routing effect — the variable that a well-identified equity study would aim to decompose into agency-mix, queue-depth, and routing-efficiency channels.
 Our panel cannot decompose that residual further; we can only point to the residual as the meaningful object.

 4.5 Spatial structure#

-Table 5.
-Moran's sensitivity to distance-band weights (999 permutation reps).
+Table 6.
+Moran's II sensitivity to distance-band weights (999 permutation reps).

-The spatial conclusion is that the borough-level gap documented in §4.3 and §4.4 does not manifest as a tight geographic cluster at the community-board scale.
+The spatial conclusion is that there is no statistically significant spatial clustering of resolution time at the community-board scale: the borough-level gap documented in §4.3 and §4.4 does not manifest as a tight intra-borough geographic cluster, and the weak positive autocorrelation at the boroughwide (5 km) scale is only marginal.
 This reinforces the Theil finding: the variation that matters is within borough, within geographic cluster, within agency-mix.
-The equity question — if there is one — is at a finer unit of analysis than the 68-board panel we built here.
+The equity question — if there is one — is at a finer unit of analysis than the 69-board panel we built here.

 5. Discussion#